 What is now known as the “Old Town Hall” was built for $17,000 and hosted its first town meeting on May 4, 1909.
 This building served as town hall until 1979.
 The current Town Hall was built in 1917 with the help of philanthropist Edward T. Bedford.
 It served as Bedford Elementary School until the late 1970s when it was renovated and converted to its present use.

-For more information visit the Westport Historical Society.
+For more information visit the Westport Museum for History and Culture.